Metro Vancouver is home to a number of indoor climbing wall venues including Clip ‘n Climb, the Hive, Climb Base5 and Cliffhanger Climbing Gym.

 Clip ‘n Climb Vancouver

 Clip ‘n Climb is an exceptional place for fun.
-Instead of having a giant grey cliff-like structure to climb on, the place features over 20 different multi-colored elements.
+Instead of a giant grey cliff-like structure to climb on, the place features over 20 multi-coloured elements.
 There are ladders to scale, steps to climb, walls to race up, a slide to go down, a high-up place you can jump from and even a climbing tunnel in the dark.

 If you’re looking for variety or an exceptionally fun and diverse climbing experience, this is a fantastic place to go.
 It’s arguably the Lower Mainland’s best place for kids (but still great for adults too).

-Climbing sessions at the facility are at set times for 60 minutes, plus a 15-minute safety orientation and set-up period.
+Climbing sessions at the facility are scheduled for 60 minutes, plus a 15-minute safety orientation and setup period.
 As of the spring of 2024, the cost for this is around $24 plus taxes for anyone ages 6 and older, or $20 for younger children.

 Richmond Oval

-The Richmond Oval is a massive recreation complex and legacy from the 2010 Vancouver Olympic Games.
-It has gyms with volleyball and basketball courts, ice rinks and all kinds of other sports and recreational facilities.
+The Richmond Oval is a massive recreation complex and a legacy from the 2010 Winter Olympic Games in Vancouver.
+It has gyms, volleyball and basketball courts, ice rinks, and all kinds of other sports and recreational facilities.

 New at the Richmond Oval is a massive cliff-like climbing structure.
-This new setup has a 22-foot beginner area, 33-foot intermediate portion and 44-foot overhanging corner section for advanced climbers.
+This new setup has a 22-foot beginner area, a 33-foot intermediate portion and a 44-foot overhanging corner section for advanced climbers.

-Similar to traditional climbing facilities like the Hive and Cliffhanger in Vancouver, the structure at the Richmond Oval is designed to resemble a cliff surface and real rock climbing.
-It offers rope climbing (requiring belay devices like at Cliffhanger) and bouldering (without ropes like at the Hive).
+Similar to traditional climbing facilities like the Hive and Hive Heights in Vancouver, the structure at the Richmond Oval is designed to resemble a cliff surface and real rock climbing.
+It offers rope climbing (requiring belay devices like at Hive Heights) and bouldering (without ropes like at the regular Hive).

-The Richmond facility offers formal programs and drop-in single day passes are also available.
-As of the spring in 2024, the drop-in price is about $22 during the day and $10 during non-peak hours.
-Climbing equipment can be rented at around $6 for shoes and $4 for a harness.
+The Richmond facility offers formal programs, and drop-in single-day passes are also available.
+As of early 2026, the drop-in price is about $23 during the day and $10 during non-peak hours.
+Climbing equipment can be rented for around $7 for shoes and $4 for a harness.

 Click Olympic Oval Climbing Wall for more information.